jamesoh3928/MoonRust/docs/Final.md

 ### Difficult to Express in Rust

 1. Lot of `Rc` and `RefCell` were needed to implement the environment that allows multiple owners.
 Details can be found in the _Different Approaches_ section.
 2. We wished that Rust allows default parameters for functions.
 For example, instead of having `Block::exec` and `Block::exec_without_pop`, we can just have the default parameter of a boolean flag which will make it easier to add new behavior to the program.
-However, we also understand that this might go against a strong type system and make it more difficult to read or debug.
+However, we also understand that this might go against Rust's philosophy of zero-cost abstraction (code may be less efficient when default value is not used) and make it more difficult to debug.

 ### Different Approaches